-Maths is a core subject and as such is studied by every student in the school from Year 7 to Year 11.
-Maths is an all embracing and pervading part of life, helping us to create, plan, organise and solve problems.
+Maths is a core subject and as such, is studied by every student in the school from Year 7 to Year 11.
+Maths is an all embracing and pervading part of life; helping us to create, plan, organise and solve problems.
 The department, therefore, has a responsibility to create an environment whereby students are encouraged and stimulated to develop a positive attitude towards mathematics, and acquire the necessary concepts, skills and knowledge for their everyday lives.
-Key Stage 3 Students in Year 7 and 8, follow the “White Rose Maths Hub” scheme of work.
+Key Stage 3 students in Years 7 and 8, follow the “White Rose Maths Hub” scheme of work.
 Lessons are designed to promote deeper understanding into individual topics, which allow students to ‘master’ learning.

-At key stage 4, we build on key stage 3 as we start the GCSE journey Students are split into two tiers.
+At Key Stage 4, we build on Key Stage 3 and as we start the GCSE journey students are split into two tiers.
 These are

 · Foundation: Grades 5 -1 (OCR)